 - Gibson Theobald of Lancaster, who graduated with highest honors with an associate degree in social sciences, attended HACC’s Lancaster Campus.
 Theobald is a member of the Pennsylvania Commission for Community Colleges’ 2019 All-Pennsylvania Academic Team, which includes two years of tuition at any of the 14 Pennsylvania State System of Higher Education schools.
 He also is a 2019 Coca-Cola Silver Scholar, which includes a $1,250 scholarship.
 Theobald plans to attend Millersville University to obtain his bachelor’s degree in social work.
 Theobald also plans to earn his fixed wing aviation certification this summer.

 - Monica Wronski of Carlisle, who graduated with an associate degree in nursing, attended HACC’s York Campus.
 Wronski went to HACC as “a way to help support my family.”
 She plans to work as an emergency room nurse.

 Photos of these graduates and more are available online.
-A full list of spring 2019 graduates will be available soon in our online newsroom.
+A full list of spring 2019 graduates is available here.